alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-arms-military-or-dual-use-goods-and-services.markdown

 $CTA

+The licence you need depends on whether or not you're importing [prohibited (section 5)](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/268395/bis-13-1384-do-i-need-an-import-licence.pdf) items.

 ##Items classified as firearms

-Whether you’re importing from within or from outside the EU, your items are classed as firearms if they’re:
+Your items are classed as firearms if they’re:

 - rifles, shotguns or handguns
 - automatic and semi-automatic firearms